-Jeanine Botta created the Green Car Integrity project, a blog about the intersection of cars, tech, and noise
+Jeanine Botta created the Green Car Integrity project, a meditation on cars, tech, and noise

 I created and have maintained this website since 2012 as a clearinghouse for people who want to address otherwise unaddressed vehicle noise that is preventable and unnecessary - horn use for lock signaling.
-More recently, the tech industry has introduced technology that allows people to honk their cars' horns from smartphones and wristwatches from miles away, without even offering a reason for doing so.
-More recently still, automakers introduced sensing technology that uses a horn to alert drivers that there is something left behind in the back seat.
-It is not clear how a given driver might discern that this particular honking is alerting him - to distinguish the sound from other nearby cars that are honking to signal locking.
+Soon after I began working on this, the tech industry introduced technology that allows people to honk their cars' horns from smartphones and wristwatches from miles away.

-As a result of my work in the area of acoustic vehicle technology, I've become more familiar with the auto industry and its ancillary businesses, and consider myself to be a neutral, fascinated, and passionate "student of automotive history" (a phrase stolen from one of my car bibles) rather than a one-note critic.
-I think the industry has a colorful history, a potentially bright future, and great work opportunities for young people and job changers of all ages.
-I would love to see more passion for quieter design that includes every feature, and better understanding of (and interest in!) the soundscape and its relationship to human health, quality of life, and respect for wildlife.
+As a result of my work in the area of acoustic vehicle technology, I've become more familiar with the auto industry and related businesses, and consider myself to be a neutral but fascinated student of automotive history.
+One thing automakers are passionate about is quiet interiors, cabins that are free of unwanted noise.
+I would love to see more passion from automotive engineers for quieter design that includes every feature, and better understanding of (and interest in) the soundscape and its relationship to human health, quality of life, and respect for wildlife.

 Email jeanineb (at) bway (dot) net